-Fernando Olivera is an Associate Professor of Organizational Behaviour at Ivey Business School.
+Fernando Olivera is an Associate Professor in Organizational Behavior at the Ivey Business School.
 He joined the Ivey Faculty in 1998.
 He earned a Ph.D. and M.S. in Industrial Administration from the Graduate School of Industrial Administration at Carnegie Mellon University and a B.S. in Electronics Engineering from the Instituto Tecnologico y de Estudios Superiores de Monterrey, Mexico.

-His primary research interests are in the areas of organizational memory, group and individual learning, and the impact of communication technology on group work.
-His work has been published in the Academy of Management Review, Management Information Systems Quarterly, Small Group Research, the Journal of Management Studies, the Research on Managing Groups and Teams book series, and other books and conference proceedings.
+Olivera's primary research interests are in the areas of organizational memory, group and individual learning, and the impact of communication technology on group work.
+His work has been published in the Academy of Management Review, Small Group Research, the Journal of Management Studies, the Research on Managing Groups and Teams book series, and other books and conference proceedings.
 He co-edited the volume Organizational Learning and Knowledge Management: New Directions.
 He has presented his work at various academic conferences, including the Academy of Management Annual Meetings, the Society of Industrial and Organizational Psychology, and the Institute for Operations Research and the Management Sciences.
-He is a member of the editorial review board of the Journal of Organizational Behavior and Organization Science.
+He is a member of the editorial review board of the Journal of Organizational Behavior.

 Professor Olivera teaches courses in Organizational Behavior and Interpersonal Negotiations in Ivey's MBA, EMBA and Ph.D. programs.

 Where You Learn